qgis/QGIS-Documentation/source/docs/user_manual/print_composer/managing_composer.rst

 and load its item again in another session.

-In the :menuselection:`Composer` menu, there are also powerful ways to share geographical information produced with |qg| that can be included in reports or published.
+In the :menuselection:`Composer` menu, there are also powerful ways to share geographical information produced with QGIS that can be included in reports or published.
 These tools are |mActionSaveMapAsImage| :sup:`Export as Image...`,
 |mActionSaveAsPDF| :sup:`Export as PDF...`, |mActionSaveAsSVG| :sup:`Export as
 SVG...` and |mActionFilePrint| :sup:`Print...`.